 Iowans needed to help combat student hunger in the summer

-A child’s nutrition needs don’t end with the school year.
-To that end, the Iowa Department of Education seeks sponsors statewide to help run a program that provides healthy meals and snacks to children in low-income neighborhoods through the summer.
+To that end, the Iowa Department of Education is seeking sponsors statewide to help run a program that provides healthy meals and snacks to children in low-income neighborhoods through the summer.

-The Summer Food Service Program, administered by the Iowa Department of Education, provides nutritious meals and snacks to children in low-income areas during the summer months.
+The Summer Food Service Program, administered by the Iowa Department of Education, helps reduce the risk of hunger during the summer months.

 Typical sponsors include public or private nonprofit schools; local, municipal, county, tribal or state government; private nonprofits; public or private nonprofit camps; and private or nonprofit universities or colleges.

 A free informational webinar on sponsorship will be held on Thursday, Feb.
 20, from 2 to 3 p.m.